neomjs/neo/.github/GETTING_STARTED.md

 > localhost/neo/examples/component/helix/

 ### You can run the dist version examples like this:
-These versions also work in Firefox & Safari and do not require the Chrome flag
+These versions also work in Firefox & Safari

 > localhost/neo/dist/development/examples/component/helix/
 >